GluuFederation/docs-ce-prod/3.1.0/source/integration/mobile/appauth-android.md

   "https_required": true
 }
 ```

+_If you keeps client_id blank it will Automatically initialize "**Dynamic client registration**" process mentioned above._

 And need to add a new intent-filter to the
 `net.openid.appauth.RedirectUriReceiverActivity` activity section
 of the `AndroidManifest.xml`

 ```
 <!-- Callback from authentication screen -->
 <activity android:name="net.openid.appauth.RedirectUriReceiverActivity">

 !-- redirect URI for your new IDP -->
     <intent-filter>
         <action android:name="android.intent.action.VIEW"/>